Attachment Styles + Neurodivergence: When Attachment Differences Aren’t the Only Challenge

 Why These Differences Can Cause So Many Fights

-• The other is reacting from overwhelm or regulation needs (neurobiology that is fixed and needs understanding over pathologizing)
+Something I often see is one partner viewing behavior through an attachment lens (trauma to be healed, patterns to be shifted) while the other is reacting from overwhelm or regulation needs (neurobiology that is fixed and needs understanding over pathologizing).

 “You’re pulling away from me.”